 This article highlights some of the reasons why children should learn to code: http://exchange.telstra.com.au/2015/05/22/why-kids-should-learn-to-code/.

 7.1.
 Policy: Implement mandatory age-appropriate ethics classes as part of both the primary and secondary school curriculums.
-Any Special Religious Education classes are to be taught outside of regular school hours.

 7.2.
 Discussion: The Science Party believes that exposing children to issues of morals and ethics will allow Australians to develop a strong moral compass from an early age, and help to craft a more considerate and socially cohesive society.
 Teaching students ethics, and helping them to differentiate right from wrong, will have immediate advantages in helping to encourage safer and more co-operative school environments and long-term advantages in encouraging a more socially cohesive and accepting Australian society.
 Allowing students access to this type of education as an alternative to religious teaching also prevents students of different or non faiths feeling marginalised and isolated during religious teaching.

-In regards to rescheduling religious education outside of regular school timetabling, the Science Party is a strong believer in a secular government, and believes that the government shouldn't fund religious programs and that public educators should not endorse any particular religion.
+7.4.
+Discussion: The Science Party is a strong believer in a secular government, and believes that the government shouldn't fund religious programs and that public educators should not endorse any particular religion.
 A public education system that doesn't fund or propagate any specific religious ideals would ensure that citizens are able to practice and preach whatever belief system they subscribe to and prevent the marginalisation of members of minority belief systems.

 8. Sex and relationships education